iavalli/elixir-basics/README.md

 11. Protocols, polymorphism
 12. Metaprogramming, macroses, quote/unqoute, dinamic connection, AST

 Why not a fork of the original code?
-Because the best way to follow the course is to experiment in CLI or IDE by yourself.
+Because the best way to follow the course is to experiment in CLI or IDE.

-Use ElixirLS extension for VSCode or bash $ iex after installing:
+Try it by yourself:
 https://elixir-lang.org/install.html - install Elixir
 https://www.erlang.org/downloads - install Erlang/OTP (if it didn't come with the Elixir installation)

+VSCode: install ElixirLS extension, create "filename.ex" or "filename.exs" file In CLI: $ iex   (double Ctrl+C to quit)

-The course is recorded in Russian, but in this repo everything will be in English.
+The course is recorded in RU, but here everything is in EN.
-I hope to add some useful comments and some info from other learning sources (which will be listed below).
+I add comments and some info from other learning sources (listed below).

 WHY ELIXIR?

-According to Stackoverflow developer research, Elixir is one of the most loved and highly paid technologies.
+- most loved and highly paid prog lang
-Elixir is mostly used and loved by Senior devs with many years of experience.
+- mostly used by Senior devs with many years of experience (Stackoverflow research 2023).
+- I believe in standing on giants' shoulders
-I believe that Elixir will become more popular because it boosts developers' productivity and saves time and money for a business.
+- hope that Elixir will become more popular with time because it boosts developers' productivity
+- saves time and money for a business and allows to hire enthusiastic devs (acc to Elixir forums and googling)

-web2 and web3 stack have the same (JS frameworks based) frontend part.
+- web2 and web3 stack have the same (JS frameworks based) frontend part.
+I hope to use PETAL stack for web3 projects later.
-Fullstack devs have more chances to be hired.

-As someone who once spent 4 hours choosing a shade for the background of my first web page, I'd like to minimize tools and time spent on the frontend, and focus mostly on the backend.
+As someone who once spent 4 hours choosing a shade for a webpage background, I now obsessively minimize tools and time spent on the FE.
+LiveView allows to generate HTML on the server.
+Mixing up Elixir with blockchain or AI/ML seems to be interesting, there are many cool technologies to explore and use on the BE, and that is my main focus.

-My goal is to master quick fullstack web2 and web3 MVP and scalable web apps development.
+My final goal is to master quick fullstack web2 and web3 MVP and scalable, high load (maybe blockchain/AI/ML) web apps development, avoiding dealing with JS, HTML and CSS as much as possible.
-Mixing up Elixir with blockchain or AI / ML seems to be interesting, too.

 Some videos to answer the Why question: https://www.youtube.com/watch?v=4cnmyQJToKM